 Drooping eyebrows can also be repaired with an eyebrow lift.

-Procedures are painlessly performed using local anesthesia (with or without intravenous sedation) in our state-of-the-art, licensed and accredited Rand Surgical Pavilion.
+Procedures are painlessly performed using local anesthesia (with or without intravenous sedation) in our state-of-the-art, licensed and accredited Rand Surgical Pavillion.
 Cosmetic eyelid surgery usually takes one to three hours, depending on the extent of the surgery.
 The results of your procedure will last for years.
 For many people, these positive results are permanent.

 A Cosmetic Surgeon Who Cares For Your Eyes